SciComp8/Project_Portfolio/README.md

 # omics

-This repository contains codes affiliated with the omics projects.
+This repository contains codes affiliated with omics projects.